vjosapreniqi/MoralBERT/README.md

 # MoralBERT: A Fine-Tuned Language Model for Capturing Moral Values in Social Discussions

-This repository contains the code for the MoralBERT paper submitted to ACM GoodIT 2024.
+This repository contains the code for the MoralBERT paper accepted at ACM GoodIT 2024.
 The work involves training BERT models to predict moral values from social media text.
 Baseline models, including a lexicon-based model and a machine learning model, are also provided.

 ## Repository Structure